lutang123/Investigate-The-Movie-Database/README.md

 Question 5: What are the top 10 rated movies? and how is their profitibility?

+Highlight includes multiple ways for data visualization, and analyzing data with character like "|".

 Original data is collected from TMDb, and was organized by Udacity as part of their Data Analysis Degree Program.